cashc/think-nicely/_poetry/what-if.md

 You know nothing

 What if everything is a gift
-Everything you experience has love at its core, in abundance
 You are given infinitely, with nothing asked in return
 When you show gratitude, you receive back tenfold

-What if fear makes you want to do things
+What if you were to do what you’re most afraid of
-Insecurity, guilt, and shame are best friends
+Insecurity, guilt, and shame are your greatest teachers
 Everything you’ve ever done was leading to this
 You are enough
-You, are exactly the same as me
+_You_ are exactly the same as me